Proximity Opening? Yes please.

 We’ve been doing access control systems for a long time.
-The majority of them are controlled by cards and/or fobs, and some of them are in some way integrated with your alarm system.
+The majority of these systems are controlled by cards and/or fobs.
+Some of them are in integrated with your alarm system.

-There are two main goals of these types of systems.
-The first is to only allow those with a valid access card to enter the building/area that is walled off by the access system.
-The second is to audit trail the comings and goings in your home/office.
+There are two main goals of access control systems.
+The first is to only allow those with a valid access card to enter the area that is walled off by the access system.
+The second is to audit trail the comings and goings on your premises.

 The systems work.
 Period.
 They are popular because they become an invaluable tool for both home owners and businesses for reasons I don’t have to explain to people who need them.
 Card access is, in the case on many of our clients, an essential service they simply cannot live without.